How to use an undocumented ILIAS security vulnerability to gain RCE

 4. Conclusion

 The described vulnerability made it possible to import a shell into ILIAS and control the directory where it is placed by manipulating the XML file.
-After that we could execute the shell from remote which resulted in a RCE.
-This was discovered by searching the mailing list, were they mentioned a bug in the XML import function.
+After that, we could execute the shell from remote which resulted in a RCE.
+This was discovered by searching the mailing list, where they mentioned a bug in the XML import function.
 Additionally, we showed how to exploit this vulnerability step by step.

 Read about other interesting topics on our blog.